VueGWT/vue-gwt/docs-source/book/introduction/handling-user-input.md

 ```
 Will only work if the `text` property in `Todo` has the `@JsProperty` annotation.

-`v-model` expression is also not type checked at compile time.
+`v-model` expressions are also not type checked at compile time.
 Those limitations only exists for `v-model`.

 A real world application is never just one Components, let's see how to **[compose Component's together](./composing-with-components.md)**.